 Either party may request a protective order.
 A protective order may be requested orally if both parties are present.
 Otherwise, a party must file a written motion requesting a protective order.
 A protective order may also be entered by consent.
-If the protective order is entered by consent, the judge must approve it.
-See L&T Rule 12-I(c).
+If the protective order is entered by consent, either the judge or the Interview and Judgment Officer may approve it.
+See L&T Rule 11-I(a)(2) and (b)(2).